chloejones9464/a-and-b-roofing-services/README.md

 #### User experience

-* As a user, I would like the website to have a clear navigation area so that I can use get from page to page with easy.
+* As a user, I would like the website to have a clear navigation area so that I can use get from page to page with ease.
-* As a user, I would like there to be clear information on the first page I see so that I know immediately I'm visiting the correct site.
+* As a user, I would like there to be clear information on the home page so that I know immediately I'm visiting the correct site.
 * As a user, I want the contact details to be accessible on all pages so that I can find them with just one click.
 * As a user, I want to have the option to contact the company through their website so that I have more than one option to get hold of the company.
-* As a user, I want to have a sign that tells me my enquiry has been sent so that I know the company has received it.
+* As a user, I want to have reassurance that enquiry has been sent so that I know the company has received it.

 #### Company goals

-* As the company owner, I want my website to have as much information as possible so that potential customers can see what we services we have to offer.
+* As the company owner, I want my website to have as much information as possible so that potential customers can see what services we have to offer.
 * As the company owner, I would like to include various jobs we've completed on the website so that customers can view what we can do and to the standard we're proud of.
-* As the company owner, I want to have a Call Now button for an emergency or ease of contact so that the company can be contacted right-away.
+* As the company owner, I want to have a Call Now button for an emergency or ease of contact so that the customer can be redirected to the phone call right-away.

 ### Wireframes